-Women are more likely to be asymptomatic than men (80% vs 50%).
+Chlamydial infections in women are more likely to remain asymptomatic than in men (80% vs 50%).
 However, women are more likely to develop long-term complications.

-The Centers for Disease Control and Prevention recommends doxycycline or azithromycin as first-choice antibiotic for the treatment of chlamydia infection.
+The Centers for Disease Control and Prevention (CDC) recommends doxycycline or azithromycin as first-choice antibiotic for the treatment of genital chlamydia.
 These medications are very effective for both acute and persistent infections.

-Doxycycline is less expensive than azithromycin, and it has been used extensively for a longer period.
-However, its dosage regimen is less convenient.
+- Doxycycline is less expensive than azithromycin.
+It has been used extensively for a longer period.

 Doxycycline dosage: 100 mg orally twice a day for 7 days for urogenital chlamydial infection (chlamydial urethritis and cervicitis).

-Azithromycin has in many ways revolutionized the treatment of chlamydial infections.
+- Highly effective.
+Azithromycin has virtually revolutionized the treatment of chlamydial infections.
 It is one of the most widely studied antibiotics for chlamydia and provides a cure rate of 96% 6.

-The advantage of azithromycin is that it works after taking a single dose.
-But you'll need to wait seven days after having treatment before having sex again.
+- Important advantage of azithromycin is that it works after taking a single dose.
+But you'll need to wait seven days after taking the medicine before having sex again.

 Azithromycin dosage: 1 g orally in a single dose.